jonathandean/rails_app_template/README.md

 Note: if you add or change these you must restart your dev server.

-## Background jobs
+## Sidekiq for background jobs (optional)

-Background jobs are configured for [Sidekiq](https://sidekiq.org/) running on Redis.
+Background jobs can be configured for [Sidekiq](https://sidekiq.org/) on Redis.
 The [ActiveJob](https://edgeguides.rubyonrails.org/active_job_basics.html) interface is used.

+Sidekiq is very stable and uses the highly performant Redis database.
+It's an excellent and common choice for background jobs in production.
+Rails 8 introduces Solid Queue as an alternative if you wish to use a database instead.
+Generally I would still recommend Sidekiq unless an additional Redis server is cost-prohibitive or difficult in some way.

 **WARNING**: add authorization checks to `config/routes.rb` for the sidekiq web UI at /jobs or remove it from the production environment.
 This isn't configured securely by the template to start because we have no knowledge of your auth